 Food - with the influences of India, Southeast Asia and myriad minority groups the superb Yunnanese cuisine is perhaps the most surprising and varied in China

 The 1,000 year old Hani rice terraces - now with UNESCO World Heritage status, provide one of China's most atonishing sights

 The old town - also a UNESCO site - with its delightful lanes, hidden squares and criss-crossing streams is a sheer delight to explore

 Minority groups - no less than 56 recognised ethnic groups - many still very traditional - make up over 1/3rd of Yunnan's population

 Culture and Customs

 Knowing what to expect from local culture and customs will help you get more out of your Yunnan tour

 Yunnan Province lies in the southwest of China, east of Tibet and south of Sichuan.
 Burma (Myanmar) forms its long western frontier with Laos and Vietnam to the south

 Most of the province consists of rugged mountains, from the ranges along the Red River Valley to the high altitude Tibetan Plateau and Himalayan foothills to the northwest

 A large province with correspondingly varied climatic zones from its tropical southern borders to the high mountains and pine forests of the north

-Han Chinese comprise around 60% of the population, mainly in urban areas, while mountain regions are home to Yi, Hani, Hmong an myriad minorities.
+Han Chinese comprise around 60% of the population, mainly in urban areas, while mountain regions are home to Yi, Hani, Hmong and myriad minorities.
 Ethnic Tai inhabit the south & Tibetans the NW

 Atheism or traditional Chinese folk religion applies to the majority of the population with Taoism, both forms of Buddhism, Islam and Christianity all forming recognized minorities

 Although classic Cantonese is widely found the distinctive Yunnanese cuisine including, surprisingly, goat's cheese, cured ham, pulses & chilies; not forgetting the local Tibetan Cab Sauv!